medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 ### Translating CHT to another language

-To translate CHT to a new language - we have English, Swahili ...follow the steps outlined [here](https://docs.communityhealthtoolkit.org/core/overview/translations/) for reference.
+To translate CHT to a new language (we have English, French, Hindi, Nepali, Spanish, Swahili, and Indonesian already in CHT), follow the steps outlined [here](https://docs.communityhealthtoolkit.org/core/overview/translations/) for reference.